Prag8855/aab/content/docs/anmeldung.md

 ---
-Title: Anmeldung form in English
+Title: Anmeldung form in English, with instructions
 German_term: Anmeldung einer Wohnung
 English_term: Registration of a residence
 German_document: documents/anmeldung-original.pdf
 English_document: documents/anmeldung-translated-2021-v2.pdf
-Description: Instructions on how to fill the Anmeldung form.
-This is the document you must fill to register your address in Berlin.
+Description: You need this form to register your address in Berlin.
+Download the form, or use my tool to fill it.
 Date_created: 2018-02-28
 Related_guides:
     guides/anmeldung-in-english-berlin.md